-- 1. Cut the additional Sentry Key Transponder blank(s) to match the ignition switch lock cylinder key code. - 2.
-Insert the first valid key into the ignition switch and turn the ignition switch ON for at least 3 seconds but no longer than 15 seconds.
-Turn the ignition switch OFF and remove the first key. - 3.
-Insert the second valid key and turn the ignition switch ON within 15 seconds.
-After ten seconds a chime will sound and the Vehicle Theft Alarm Indicator Light will begin to flash.
-Turn the ignition switch OFF and remove the second key.
+1. Cut the additional Sentry Key® Transponder blank(s) to match the ignition switch lock cylinder key code.

+- 2. Insert the first valid key into the ignition switch.
+Turn the ignition switch to the ON position for at least three seconds, but no longer than 15 seconds.
+Then, turn the ignition switch to the LOCK position and remove the first key. - 3.
+Insert the second valid key into the ignition switch.
+Turn the ignition switch to the ON position within 15 seconds.
+After 10 seconds, a chime will sound.
+In addition, the Vehicle Security Alarm Indicator Light will begin to flash.
+Turn the ignition switch to the LOCK position and remove the second key. - 4.
+Insert a blank Sentry Key® into the ignition switch.
+Turn the ignition switch to the ON position within 60 seconds.
+After 10 seconds, a single chime will sound.
+In addition, the Vehicle Security Alarm Indicator Light will stop flashing.
+To indicate that programming is complete, the Vehicle Security Alarm Indicator Light will turn on again for three seconds and then turn off.

-The new Sentry Key has been programmed.
-The Keyless Entry Transmitter will also be programmed during this procedure.
-Repeat this procedure to program up to a total of 8 keys.
-If you do not have a programmed sentry key, contact your dealer for details.
+The new Sentry Key® is programmed.
+The Remote Keyless Entry transmitter will also be programmed during this procedure.

+Repeat this procedure to program up to eight keys.
+If you do not have a programmed Sentry Key®, contact your authorized dealer for details.

-NOTE: If a programmed key is lost, see your dealer to have all remaining keys erased from the systems memory.
+NOTE: If a programmed key is lost, see your authorized dealer to have all remaining keys erased from the system's memory.
 This will prevent the lost key from starting your vehicle.
 The remaining keys must then be reprogrammed.
-All vehicle keys must be taken to the dealer at the time of service to be reprogrammed.
+All vehicle keys must be taken to an authorized dealer at the time of service to be reprogrammed.